-I have been traveling to the Arctic since decades, and every time I return I’m grateful for the life deepening experiences I receive.
+During every visit to the Arctic I return grateful for the life deepening experiences I receive.
 Nature is so close and so vast.
-In this amazing silence, I often think about gratitude and spiritual insights.
+In this amazing silence and space, I feel gratitude for life-in-abundance stimulated from the scarce and sometimes hostile environment.
+It is also about the daily experience of freedom empowered by a self controlled mindset and I feel a deep sense for stewardship of what is around me.
 What is a man in the wilderness of the Arctic?
 The answer is stunning: A breathing heartbeat.

 Through some events, I have learned to accept a higher authority than my freewill.
 It has been my experience that things that are meant for me, come to me anyway.
 Every situation, every person, every word, every experience – all that is meant for me, finds me at the right time.
 Either straight or through twisted paths, like my way through the High Arctic.